tell all the truth but tell it slant—

-Natalie is a poet, photographer, visual artist, travel junkie, writer, & all around creative juggernaut based in the Mojave desert.
+Natalie is an internationally published poet, photographer, tech educator, & multidisciplinary artist based in the Mojave desert.
 In life & in art she is drawn to the strange & off-kilter.

-Her literary work seeks to expand the boundaries of knowledge by investigating language’s etymological & emotional sources; & blurring the lines between science, fantasy, & memory.
-As an image maker & film/video creator Natalie focuses on exploring the intersection of text & imagery; uncovering truths that are stranger than fiction; & centering diverse voices & unique perspectives.
-She is interested in a wide range of genres from narrative, to documentary, to experimental.
+Her literary work seeks to expand the boundaries of knowledge by investigating language’s etymological & emotional sources; & blurring the lines between science, technology, data, & memory.
+As an image maker & film/video creator she is interested in a wide range of genres from narrative, to documentary, to experimental.
 Her visual art explores folk practices, layered materials, & found/recycled objects.
-Over the past several years she has been developing her theory of Experiential Poetics, which looks to free poetry from the confines of the physical page & engage the reader in a multi-sensory collaborative experience.

 Before transitioning behind the camera she was classically trained as an actor & is an alumna of the Andrew Wood Acting Studio & the Beverley Hills Playhouse in Los Angeles, as well as the Royal Academy of Dramatic Arts in London.